appsmithorg/appsmith-docs/website/docs/reference/widgets/form.md

 ```

 You can also run multiple actions sequentially depending on whether the query succeeds or fails.
 Read more about this in [complex workflows](/core-concepts/writing-code/workflows#complex-workflows).

+## Form validation

+The **Disabled Invalid Forms** property helps prevent submitting invalid data in your queries.

+Several widgets, such as the [Input widget](/reference/widgets/input), have validation properties that check entries for correctness.
+Some examples are:

+- The **Valid** property, which checks input against a code expression,
+- The **Regex** property, which checks that input matches a regular expression,
+- The **Required** property, which indicates that the field must be filled out.

+While **Disabled Invalid Forms** is turned on, the Form widget checks the validation properties of its children and the **Submit** [Button widget](/reference/widgets/button) is automatically disabled if there are failing checks.

+Using this property guarantees that all user input meets the criteria you have defined in the form fields.

+## Clear form fields

+The **Reset Form on Success** property is useful for resetting all form fields back to default values with one click.
+When this is turned on, the Form is automatically reset any time the button completes its action successfully.
+For example, a button set to submit the form data clears the fields if the query is successful.
+Otherwise, if there is an error, the Form won't be reset.

+The Form's **Reset** button can be used anytime; it's configured for "No Action," and thus always completes successfully.

 ## Properties